 The unique design is a success.
 The Fanny Wang Wang Buds provide endless comfort and some truly compelling audio quality.
 Bass still booms while highs and midranges retain clarity.
 I keep the volume just shy of full tilt.
 There is little distortion but I found the audio to retain better clarity this way.
 The included in-line mic hold no issues with responsive buttons and a well-position receiver.
 Call quality is clear and callers had not complaint on the receiving end.

 My only complaint is the learning curve.
 Fitting them in your ears properly is the product of much trial and error.
 Additionally, you can expect such an unique open-ear design, to provide little noise cancelling effect.
 These are not your biking-through-big city earbuds.
 But sun bathing, walking or just chilling at a coffee shop are ideal scenarios.
 The overall performance of the Logitech UE 900 earbud set is ever-so-slightly superior with enhanced clarity that goes almost unnoticed.
 The main difference between the two: one cost 400-bucks with an elaborate package bundle, while the Wang Buds from Fanny are less than $100.

-The Wang Bud by Fanny Wang are exceptional.
+Bottom Line: The Wang Bud by Fanny Wang are exceptional.
 The comfort is hard to beat.
 But it’s how that comfort also enhances the audio quality, that leaves me thoroughly impressed.